Last updated: Aug 31, 2023

 To find out if a company’s EPS is “good,” it’s a good idea to take into account its earnings per share in context.
 The absolute value of a company’s EPS should accelerate upward annually.

-Over the long-term, the stock price of a company generally converges with the intrinsic value of the underlying business.
+Over the long term, a company’s stock price generally converges with the intrinsic value of the underlying business.
 Generally, EPS is a decent proxy for intrinsic value per share over time.

 EPS is one of the many financial metrics investors use to determine whether a stock is a buy.
 A stock with a strong EPS growth rate is often considered a good investment, while a company with a declining EPS is generally a negative.